bewillcott/bewsoftware-mdj/core/src/docs/manual/Tables.md

 A Table begins and ends with a blank line.
 If present, the line of text above the table becomes the table's "caption".
-Each row in the table begins and ends with a pipe character "`|`", with additional "`|`" characters added to separate each column within each row.
+Each row in the table begins and ends with a pipe character "`|`", with additional "`|`" characters added to separate each column (cell) within each row.

+The text of each cell can be continued onto the following line(s) by using the continuation character `\`.
+This character *must* be immediately preceded by a space character, and followed by the newline character: `This is some text \`.

 Each row can have optional "`[]`" bracketed parameters.
 When an empty "`[]`" is added, that row is given a border around it using default settings.
 If the brackets contain text, that text is